 - The price for this trip is $90.90

 The Hiawatha: getting to Chicago

-This Hiawatha transports me to Chicago, and I transfer to my next train from there.
-My other options are two Metra trains, either Fox Lake, IL, or Antioch, IL.
-I didn’t want to leave my car at a station because I am not taking the train back.
+This Hiawatha transports me to Chicago, and I transfer to my next train there.
+My other options are two Metra trains, Fox Lake, IL, or Antioch, IL.
+I didn’t want to leave my car at a station because I was not taking the train back.
 I did look at riding the train to Milwaukee and then a bus down; I have done that before.
-The best part of that is the ability to stop at Stone Creek for coffee before leaving, but either the times didn’t work out, or there weren’t any cost savings.
+The best part is the ability to stop at Stone Creek for coffee before leaving, but either the times didn’t work out, or there weren’t any cost savings.

-The Mighty Hiawatha takes me from Sturtevant (WI) Depot to Chicago Union Station; from there, the California Zephyr will whisk me off to Omaha, NE.
+The Mighty Hiawatha takes me from Sturtevant (WI) Depot to Chicago Union Station; the California Zephyr will whisk me off to Omaha, NE.

 Layover at Chicago Union Station

 When I take trips like this, I often use the Metropolitian Lounge off the Great Hall, but I will not have access to that room this time.
-The lounge is for sleeper car and business class passengers or Amtrak Guest Rewards Select Plus members.
+The lounge is for sleeper cars, business class passengers, or Amtrak Guest Rewards Select Plus members.
 Sadly I do not qualify for any of those.